umbrand/brand/derivatives/exportNWB/ExportNwbGuidelines.md

 ## Data Alignment

 Since BRAND runs asynchronous graphs, there is a need to track the flow of data through a graph for data integrity.
-See the [Guidelines for Data Alignment](https://github.com/snel-repo/realtime_rig_dev/blob/dev/doc/DataSyncGuidelines.md) for a description of how this is implemented for `exportNWB.py`.
+See the [Guidelines for Data Alignment](./DataSyncGuidelines.md) for a description of how this is implemented for `exportNWB.py`.
 This is therefore critical to the functionality of `exportNWB.py`, since it must take that data and store it in a deterministic way.
-To do so, data from all streams in a graph are logged using the `sync` key contained in each stream entry as the timestamp for that entry. `exportNWB.py` also generates a `<stream_name>_sync` container that uses the NWB `TimeSeries` container.
-The `<stream_name>_sync` `TimeSeries` has one item entered for each `sync` key value in the stream.
-In each item, `exportNWB.py` logs the `monotonic` timestamps, which are required according to the [Guidelines for Data Alignment](https://github.com/snel-repo/realtime_rig_dev/blob/dev/doc/DataSyncGuidelines.md), and Redis timestamps at which each entry was logged.
-Additionally, if the stream is composed of multiple input streams, any additional `sync` labels are included in a separate column of `<stream_name>_sync`.
+To do so, data from all streams in a graph are logged using the `sync` key contained in each stream entry as the timestamp for that entry. `exportNWB.py` also generates a `<stream_name>_ts` container that uses the NWB `TimeSeries` container.
+The `<stream_name>_ts` `TimeSeries` has one item entered for each `sync` key value in the stream.
+In each item, `exportNWB.py` logs the `monotonic` timestamps, which are required according to the [Guidelines for Data Alignment](./DataSyncGuidelines.md), and Redis timestamps at which each entry was logged.
+Additionally, if the stream is composed of multiple input streams, any additional `sync` labels are included in a separate column of `<stream_name>_ts`.

 ## Node YAML